ScilifelabDataCentre/dds_workshop/docs/1_installation.md

 The instructions for installation are available in our documentation, [accessible here.](https://scilifelabdatacentre.github.io/dds_cli/#install-the-command-line-interface-cli-dds-cli)

-They differ slightly between Mac or Windows.
-So, follow the section you need.
+They differ slightly between Mac or Windows so, follow the section you need.
 Once installed, verify it by running:

 ~~~
     dds --version